Minimal disc diagrams of 5/9-simplicial complexes: Introduction

-In \cite{L-8loc} a systematic study of a version of $8$--location, suggested in \cite[Subsection 5.1]{O-8loc}, is undertaken.
-This version is in a sense more natural than the original one (tailored to Thurston's problem), and none of them is implied by the other.
-However, in the new $8$--location essential $4$--loops are allowed.
-This suggests that it can be used in a much wider context.
-Roughly (see Section $2$ for the precise definition), the new $8$--location says that essential loops of length at most $8$ admit filling diagrams with at most one internal vertex.
-In \cite{L-8loc} (Theorem $4.3$) it is shown that this local combinatorial condition is a negative-curvature-type condition, by proving that simply connected, $8$--located simplicial complexes are Gromov hyperbolic.
+In \cite{L-8loc} we study of a version of $8$-location, suggested in \cite[Subsection 5.1]{O-8loc}.
+This $8$-location says that homotopically trivial loops of length at most $8$ admit filling diagrams with one internal vertex.
+However, in the new $8$-location essential $4$-loops are allowed.
+In \cite{L-8loc} (Theorem $4.3$) it is shown that this local combinatorial condition is a negative-curvature-type condition.
+Namely, we prove that simply connected, $8$-located simplicial complexes are Gromov hyperbolic.
 In the current paper we give an application to this result.
-Namely, we introduce another combinatorial curvature condition, called the $5/9$-condition, and we show that the complexes which satisfy it, are also Gromov hyperbolic.
-Our proof relies on the minimal filling diagrams lemma for $5/9$-complexes.
-We prove that the disc in the diagram associated to a cycle in a simply connected $5/9$-complex is itself a $5/9$-complex (Lemma $3.1$).
-Further we show that a disc satisfying the $5/9$-condition, is $8-$located (Lemma $4.1$).
-Therefore the $5/9$-complex itself is $8$-located and hence, by \cite{L-8loc}, Theorem $4.3$, Gromov hyperbolic (Theorem $4.2$).
-Our proof for the minimal filling diagram lemma is similar to the one given for the systolic case in \cite{JS1} and \cite{Pr}.
+We introduce another combinatorial curvature condition, called the $5/9$-condition, and we show that the complexes which fulfill it, are also Gromov hyperbolic.
+In particular, $5/9$-complexes satisfy a linear isoperimetric inequality (see \cite{BH}, chapter $III.H$, page $417$ and page $419$; \cite{L-8loc2}).
+The proof relies on the minimal filling diagrams lemma for $5/9$-complexes.
+Namely, we prove that the minimal disc in the filling diagram associated to a cycle in a simply connected $5/9$-complex, is itself a $5/9$-complex (Proposition \ref{3.3}).
+Further we show that a $5/9$-disc, is $8$-located (Theorem \ref{5.1}).
+A simply connected $5/9$-complex is therefore itself $8$-located and hence, by \cite{L-8loc}, Gromov hyperbolic (Corollary $5.1$).
+Our proof for the minimal filling diagrams lemma is similar to the one given in \cite{JS1} (Lemma $1.6$ and Lemma $1.7$) and in \cite{Pr} (Theorem $2.7$) for systolic complexes.

 The paper's main result is already mentioned without proof in \cite{O-8loc} (Section $5.3$) as an application concerning some weakly systolic complexes and groups.
 Because the $5/9$-condition implies the hyperbolicity of weakly systolic complexes, it is more general than the well studied conditions for hyperbolicity: local $7$-largeness for $7$-systolic complexes (see \cite{JS1}, Section $2$), and SD$_{2}^{\ast}$(7) for weakly systolic complexes (see \cite{O-sdn}, Section $7$).